reignite/burnout.io/content/actionables.md

 ## 3. Move on.
 If the organization can't change enough to prevent burnout, leave.
-A recurring point with people who have escaped burnout seems to be "I'm so much happier now that I ~~don't work for satan~~ work for a company that allows me to maintain a good work-life balance."
+A recurring point with people who have escaped burnout seems to be "I'm so much happier now that I work for a company that allows me to maintain a good work-life balance."

 ### A note on preparation.